TotallyMehis/cybersecuritybase2024project1/README.md

-# Project 1
+# Project 1 - The Better Discord

-My submission for Cyber Security Base 2024 Project 1.
+My submission for [Cyber Security Base 2024](https://cybersecuritybase.mooc.fi/) Project 1.
+A very basic messaging website, kind of like Discord. :)

 ## Requirements

+If you are doing the `Securing Software` course, you should have everything you need to run the application.

-- You must have Python version 3.5 over newer.
+- You must have Python 3 installed.
 - Django installed.

 ```bash